 The Australia-United States Ministerial Consultations (AUSMIN) are held between foreign and defence ministers on a regular basis.
-AUSMIN was last held on 16 September, 2021 in Washington D.C.
-Secretary of State Antony Blinken and Secretary of Defense Lloyd Austin hosted then-Minister for Foreign Affairs and then-Minister for Women Marise Payne and Minister for Defence Peter Dutton.
-Outcomes from AUSMIN 2021 are outlined in the Joint Statement.
+Secretary of State Antony Blinken and Secretary of Defense Lloyd Austin hosted Minister for Foreign Affairs Penny Wong and Deputy Prime Minister and Minister for Defence Richard Marles on 6 December in Washington D.C. for the 32nd Australia-United States Ministerial Consultations (AUSMIN 2022).
+Outcomes from AUSMIN 2022 are outlined in the Joint Statement.

 In addition to AUSMIN, senior officials regularly meet with US counterparts on a broad range of issues including political-military meetings and military-military talks.